 I doubt if the previous camper at the site knew that she’d been collaborating on an art project with me …

 Warsaw has an especially powerful landscape because it is at a point of transition.
 During our week in the area, we camped along the south shore of Stony Lake in a beautiful forest.
 All around us was a mix of trees and a wide variety of animals to see, with the aspen trees making their distinctive fluttering when the wind blew.
-At points, when we went hiking, we walked in places that felt like home.
+At certain points, when we went hiking, we walked in places that felt like home.
 At other places, something older and more primitive began to be hinted at by the large boulders and fractured rocks, which occasionally thudded hollowly beneath our boots.

 By crossing the lake and landing on the north shore, we entered a whole other world.
 We crossed a border into the northern Canadian Shield.
 The soil thinned out and disappeared across large areas, revealing bare areas of undulating rock.
 The big trees here became more gnarly, growing out of the land like the tendons of an old man’s arm.
 Not only what we saw changed, but the soundscape of the place did as well.
 This place seems to be made of a bigger space, where the raven’s voice fills the whole world in a way that echoes back to prehistoric times.